310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/lets_party.md

 {% bubble Kanata %}
 that’s right, it is just as chiaki [said]~ come, let’s all dance together~♪

-“for today only, we [invite] everyone to the monster [festival]! trick or treat…♪”
+“for tonight only, we [invite] everyone to the monster [festival]! trick or treat…♪”

 “♪\~♪\~♪”
 {% endbubble %}